-In this paper, mountain wave turbulence in the presence of directional vertical wind shear over the Rocky Mountains in the state of Colorado has been investigated.
-For the winter seasons of 2015 and 2016, days with a significant directional wind shear within the upper troposphere (4 km - tropopause height) were identified by analysing atmospheric soundings measured upstream of the Rocky Mountains at the Grand Junction meteorological station (GJT).
-Among these days, pilot reports of turbulence encounters (PIREPs) were used to select cases where moderate or severe turbulence events were reported.

-A selected case was investigated by performing semi-idealized numerical simulations, and sensitivity tests, aimed at discerning the contribution of mountain wave breaking due to directional wind shear in the observed turbulence event.
-In these simulations, the WRF-ARW model was initialized with a 1D atmospheric sounding from Grand Junction (CO) and a real (but truncated) orography profile.
-The orography was modified in the sensitivity test "Test 1", and the atmospheric sounding was modified in the sensitivity tests "Test 2", "Test 3", "Test 4".
+In this paper, mountain-wave turbulence in the presence of directional vertical wind shear over the Rocky Mountains in the state of Colorado has been investigated.
+For the winter seasons of 2015 and 2016, days with a significant directional wind shear within the upper troposphere (from 4 km to the tropopause height) were identified by analyzing atmospheric soundings measured upstream of the Rocky Mountains at the Grand Junction, Colorado, meteorological station (GJT).
+Among these days, pilot reports (PIREPs) of turbulence encounters were used to select cases where moderate or severe turbulence events were reported.
+A selected case was investigated by performing semiidealized numerical simulations, and sensitivity tests, aimed at discerning the contribution of mountain wave breaking caused by directional wind shear in the observed turbulence event.
+In these simulations, the WRF-ARW Model was initialized with a 1D atmospheric sounding from Grand Junction and a real (but truncated) orography profile.
+The orography was modified in sensitivity test 1, and the atmospheric sounding was modified in sensitivity tests 2, 3, and 4.

-For the simulation with a realistic atmospheric sounding and orography, low positive and negative Richardson number values (used to identify regions of flow instability) occurred between 6.5 km and 10 km, providing overall good agreement with the PIREPs.
+For the simulation with a realistic atmospheric sounding and orography, low positive and negative Richardson number values (used to identify regions of flow instability) occurred between 6.5 and 10 km, providing overall good agreement with the PIREPs.

-In Test 1, the role of the surface forcing in causing wave breaking was investigated.
+In test 1, the role of the surface forcing in causing wave breaking was investigated.
 In particular, the lower boundary condition was modified and replaced with a 3D bell-shaped mountain and an idealized orography containing a few ridges.
 For these experiments, overall the agreement between model-predicted instabilities and PIREPs degraded.
 However, a better representation of flow dynamical and convective instabilities was achieved when the orography with a few peaks was considered.
-The results of Test 1 support the hypothesis that, in directional shear flows, by exciting substantially different wave spectra, orographies with different shapes, heights and orientations can change the nature of the wave-critical level interaction.
+The results of test 1 support the hypothesis that, in directional shear flows, by exciting substantially different wave spectra, orographies with different shapes, heights, and orientations can change the nature of the wave-critical-level interaction.

-In Test 2, the effect of the tropopause and of the vertical variation of N on wave breaking were tested.
-The real atmospheric stability profile was replaced with an idealized profile prescribed by imposing a constant $N = 0.01 \text{ s}^{-1}$.
-Despite the constant stability, the investigated wave breaking event still occurred, and the flow cross-sections showed essentially the same features observed in the real-sounding simulation.
+In test 2, the effect of the tropopause and of the vertical variation of N on wave breaking were tested.
+The real atmospheric stability profile was replaced with an idealized profile prescribed by imposing a constant N = $0.01 \text{ s}^{-1}$ .
+Despite the constant stability, the investigated wave breaking event still occurred, and the flow cross sections showed essentially the same features observed in the real-sounding simulation.

-In Test 3, the influence of the variation of wind speed with height on wave steepening was ex-702 plored.
-In a first test, the speed shear contribution was eliminated by modifying the atmospheric 703 sounding so that changes in u' and v' were due to directional wind shear only, while the wind speed 704 was kept constant at 10 m s^{-1} .
-In a second test, the directional wind shear contribution was elimi-705 nated by keeping the wind direction constant with height while the observed wind speed variation was retained.
-In the directional-shear-only simulation, the investigated turbulence encounter was 707 still present.
-In the speed-shear-only simulation, no overturning regions were found in the simu-708 lation domain at $z \approx 7$ km, where the studied turbulence encounter occurred.
-These tests suggest 709 that wave breaking was not likely attributable to the presence of speed shear.
-710
+In test 3, the influence of the variation of wind speed with height on wave steepening was explored.
+In a first test, the speed shear contribution was eliminated by modifying the atmospheric sounding so that changes in u' and v' were due to directional wind shear only, while the wind speed was kept constant at $10 \,\mathrm{m\,s^{-1}}$ .
+In a second test, the directional wind shear contribution was eliminated by keeping the wind direction constant with height while the observed wind speed variation was retained.
+In the directional shear-only simulation, the investigated turbulence encounter was still present.
+In the speed shear-only simulation, no overturning regions were found in the simulation domain at $z \approx 7$ km, where the studied turbulence encounter occurred.
+These tests suggest that wave breaking was not likely attributable to the presence of speed shear.